The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Introduction

 The HVP contribution can also be determined from first principles by means of lattice QCD techniques.
-However, until recently, the uncertainties in lattice results were too large to allow for useful comparisons with the data-driven results.
-A first lattice QCD determination of $\amhvp$ with subpercent precision was recently obtained by the BMW collaboration~\cite{Borsanyi:2020mff} $\amhvp=707.5(5.5) \times 10^{-10}$.
-It differs from the world average obtained from the data-driven dispersive approach by $2.1\,\sigma$~\cite{Keshavarzi:2021eqa} and, in particular, it would yield a theoretical prediction for $a_\mu$ only $1.3\,\sigma$ below the measurement.\footnote{Other lattice determinations also tend to give larger $\amhvp$ central values although with considerably larger errors~\cite{Lehner:2020crt,Gerardin:2020gpp}.}
+However, until recently, the uncertainties in lattice results were too large to allow for useful comparisons with the data-driven determination.
+A first lattice QCD computation of $\amhvp$ with subpercent precision was recently accomplished by the BMW collaboration~\cite{Borsanyi:2020mff} $\amhvp=707.5(5.5) \times 10^{-10}$.
+The result differs from the world average obtained from the data-driven dispersive approach by $2.1\,\sigma$~\cite{Keshavarzi:2021eqa} and, in particular, it would yield a theoretical prediction for $a_\mu$ only $1.3\,\sigma$ below the measurement.\footnote{Other lattice determinations also tend to give larger $\amhvp$ central values although with considerably larger errors, see e.g the review~\cite{Gerardin:2020gpp}. }

-We can thus conclude that the muon $g-2$ anomaly~\eqn{eq:Deltamu} is accompanied by other discrepancies that, although of lesser significance, if are not explained can shed some suspicion on interpreting the $a_\mu$ anomaly as a hint of new physics (NP).
+We can thus conclude that the muon $g-2$ anomaly~\eqn{eq:Deltamu} is accompanied by other discrepancies that, although of lesser significance, can shed some suspicion on interpreting the $a_\mu$ anomaly as a reliable hint of new physics (NP).
 In this respect, new high statistics measurements of $\shad$, and in particular in the $\pi^+\pi^-$ channel, that might be soon provided by the CMD-3 collaboration~\cite{Ryzhenenkov:2020vrk}, as well as new high precision lattice evaluations, which might confirm or correct the BMW result~\cite{Borsanyi:2020mff}, will be of crucial importance not only to strengthen or resize the evidences for a $(g-2)_\mu$ anomaly, but also to asses the status of the related additional discrepancies.
 In the meantime, it is worthwhile wondering if the discordant determinations of $\amhvp$ (KLOE vs. BaBar and $\shad$ vs. lattice) could be explained, jointly with $\Delta a_\mu$, within a single NP scenario.
-In this paper we explore the possibility that the origin of the KLOE-BaBar discrepancy could be due to a NP contribution to Bhabha scattering, which is used by the experiments to determine the beam luminosity by comparing the measured number of Bhabha events with the QED prediction.
-Clearly, not accounting for a NP contribution to Bhabha scattering would result in an incorrect determination of $\shad$.
-As we will show, if these (hypothetical) NP effects are instead included, the KLOE vs. BaBar discrepancy is solved, and the disagreement between the data-driven and the lattice determination of $\amhvp$ is also easily explained.
+In this paper we explore this possibility.